viamrobotics/docs/docs/tutorials/configure/build-a-mock-robot.md

 linkTitle: "Build a Mock Robot"
 weight: 41
 type: "docs"
-description: "Instructions for creating a mock robot using just your personal computer so you can try using Viam without any robotic hardware."
+description: "Create a mock robot using just your personal computer to try using Viam without any robotic hardware."
 webmSrc: "/tutorials/img/build-a-mock-robot/mock-robot.webm"
 mp4Src: "/tutorials/img/build-a-mock-robot/mock-robot.mp4"
 videoAlt: "A mock arm's joint positions from the control tab of the Viam app."